mmistakes/minimal-mistakes/data/_posts/2022-10-28-dickens-italy.md

 ### The more technical bits

 This card didn't take much technical work other than downloading the free TXT from Project Gutenberg and using some simple NLP to isolate the adjectives.
 I have used the [TextBlob](https://textblob.readthedocs.io/en/dev/index.html) package for the job, which has also given me a sentiment score.

+Other than this, the decision as to whether Dickens liked or disliked a place was totally up to my interpretation.
+As I said I read this book twice, the first one was just for pleasure and the second was to collect information about how he characterised each site he visited.
+I armed myself with the ancient instruments of paper and pen and scribbled down the most salient descriptions with a particulr attention to the choice of adjectives (which is what prompted the idea of then measuring their occurrences text-wide).
+Afterwards, I went through my notes and gave a summary judgment.
+As such, the assessments are subjected to my own impression.

+## To conclude

+Dickens leaves Italy with these words:

+"Let us part from Italy, with all its miseries and wrongs, affectionately, in our admiration of the beauties, natural and artificial, of which it is full to overflowing, and in our tenderness towards a people, naturally well-disposed, and patient, and sweet-tempered.
+[...]"

 ## References